-Recent science suggests the answer is yes!
-Having the right digestive microbiome, or bacterial environment, has been proven to positively affect — even radically boost — how your body burns calories, stores fat and manages insulin metabolism.
-These are key factors in achieving lasting, healthy weight loss.
+Recent science suggests that having the right digestive microbiome, or bacterial environment, has been proven to positively affect — even radically boost — how your body burns calories, stores fat and manages insulin metabolism.

-In a recent study, women lost twice as much weight by adding probiotics to their traditional weight loss plans.
-How can that be?
+How can a probiotic lead to these dramatic weight loss results?
 And how can you make probiotics work to help you lose weight?

 These little bacteria have surprising power